A note on exterior stability of isolated singularity formation for nonlinear wave equations: Introduction

-In this note, we study the stability of such singular solutions in the exterior of the lightcone backwards emanating from the singularity in both the setting of self-similar (Type I) singularity formation, and faster than self-similar (Type II) singularity formation: For Type I solutions, we further focus on isolated singularities,\footnote{In particular, we do not study spacelike singularities such as the ODE blow-up for \cref{in:eq:nonlin} discussed in \cite{merle_determination_2003,donninger_stable_2014}.} that is, we consider self-similar blow-up profiles $\phi_0$ (solving either \cref{in:eq:nonlin} or \cref{in:eq:wave_map_k}) of the form
+More precisely, we study the stability of such singular solutions in the exterior of the backwards lightcone emanating from the singularity in both the setting of self-similar (Type I) singularity formation, and faster than self-similar (Type II) singularity formation.
+In all cases, we consider perturbations of \textit{isolated singularities}\footnote{In particular, we do not study spacelike singularities such as the ODE blow-up for \cref{in:eq:nonlin} discussed in \cite{merle_determination_2003,donninger_stable_2014}.} (although in some cases we can only infer the isolatedness of the singularities a posteriori from our exterior stability result, see already \cref{ref:rem:remmidemmi}).